open-gate/imapcopy/README.md

 *  "GmailApiConnection"

 ### JavaxMailConnection
-In case "JavaxMailConnection" is specified, the object must also have the following properties:
+In case "JavaxMailConnection" is specified, the connection object must have the following properties:
-*  "mail.imap.host": the mail server host to connecto to
+*  "mail.imap.host": the mail server host to connect to
 *  "mail.imap.user": username of the account on the host
-*  "mail.imap.password": password for the account
+*  "mail.imap.password": password for the account on the host
 *  "mail.store.protocol": "imaps"
 Other parameters can be present.
 The list of possible parameters follows the IMAP protocol.
 A list can be found at https://www.tutorialspoint.com/javamail_api/javamail_api_imap_servers.htm

 ### GmailApiConnection
-In case "GmailApiConnection" is specified, the object must also have the following properties:
+In case "GmailApiConnection" is specified, the connection object must have the following properties:
 *  "credentialsFilePath": path to the json credentials file, obtained from the google cloud console.
-The credentials must be generated with the MAIL_GOOGLE_COM scope.
+The credentials must be generated with the **MAIL_GOOGLE_COM** scope.
 *  "mail.imap.user": username of the account on the host